jappeace/jappeaceApplication/content/nixos-git.md

 so I'll leave the old guide in place.
 However, I'll copy over parts which were good in here for convenience.
 This updated guide still uses encrypted disks,
-I've had no problems at all with this and I recommend disk encryption to all.
+I've had no problems with this at all, and I recommend disk encryption to all.

 [^hardware]: I had uuid for my disks, but I swapped the disks so the boot bricked.